 Council has determined that the electric line clearance inspection and pruning will be undertaken annually for maintaining the statutory clearance space between vegetation and powerlines.
 This period provides the greatest opportunity to maximise the amenity value of its street trees.
-A qualified and trained contractor has been appointed to undertake annual inspections and provide a report of findings to Councils Responsible Person.
-Works of any pruning requirements are to ensure the street trees remain clear of electrical lines.
+A qualified inspector will conduct annual inspections and provide a report of findings to Councils Responsible Person.
+Identified works of any pruning required are to ensure the street trees remain clear of electrical lines.
 Each inspection shall be fully documented, and each street visited shall be identified.